exposit/katamoiran/_posts/2016-08-24-terrain-generator.md

 So here's the method I've hashed out that works for me.
 <!--more-->
 First, pull up your favorite blank map in your favorite mapping system.
-I suggest a diagram dungeon (see [Scarlet Heroes](http://www.drivethrurpg.com/product/127180/Scarlet-Heroes) for an excellent tutorial or google it).
+Or don't; this works equally well with plain text, jotting down each area as it is encountered, maybe making a rough grid with pipes and dashes.
+Either way, you're basically making a diagram dungeon (see [Scarlet Heroes](http://www.drivethrurpg.com/product/127180/Scarlet-Heroes) for an excellent tutorial).

 Decide on a way to generate content for each square and if you're using weather and such.
 For the Kyneros campaign I am using Scarlet Heroes' wilderness travel for things like encounters, features, and events, and a weighted weather generator.

-Pick a starting square; in this example, I chose the capital city of Seraxis since my party was leaving there (headed to Helase, a city about which I knew very little).
+Now pick a starting square; in this example, I chose the capital city of Seraxis since my party was leaving there (headed to Helase, a city about which I knew very little).

 <center>
 <img src="{{ site.url }}/img/posts/{{page.imagefolder}}/seraxis.png" alt="Seraxis" style="width: 200px; height: 200px"/><br>
 <i> the blue square means nothing</i>
 </center>

 Step 1.
 Roll up a current terrain using base.py, making a note of the resulting seed.
 You can go entirely random or select a starting seed and/or settlement density.
-There's other good information there, too, like what's under the region, what type and how many ruins are present (with a little wiggle room for unknown ruins), and what type and how many settlements are present.
-The random parts are based on what feels right to me, so you should tailor the numbers to your tastes.
+There's other good information generated, too, like what's under the region, what type and how many ruins are present (with a little wiggle room for unknown ruins), and what type and how many settlements are present.

-Note that the settlement levels are based on d30 Sandbox settlement levels and terrain types are generally matched to Scarlet Heroes, but they should be easily mappable to whatever system.
-Also, you will need to interpret the results (or edit the script for your world) -- heavy forest in a tropical climate is jungle, for example, or plains might be badlands or scrublands or steppes or taiga.
+The settlement levels use the naming scheme from the [d30 Sandbox Companion](http://www.drivethrurpg.com/product/124392/d30-Sandbox-Companion), more or less (numbers are not related; I realized there were charts for this stuff in d30 after I'd already written this and was too lazy to rewrite it from scratch -- plus it'd be overkill) and terrain types are generally matched to Scarlet Heroes.
+Also, you will need to interpret the results (or edit the script) -- heavy forest in a tropical climate is jungle, for example, or plains might be badlands or steppes or taiga (or lava fields or something really weird).

 ><b>[Settled Level] Dense [Seed] 5<br>
 >[Terrain Type] hills (1), heavy forest (2), light forest (3), plains (4)<br>